ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 space
   If *operation=backup*, specifies the amount of space to allocate for the backup.
 Please note that even when backing up to a UNIX file, backup contents will be temporarily held in a data set.
-  If *operation=backup*, specifies the amount of space to allocate for the backup.
-Please note that even when backing up to a UNIX file, backup contents will be temporarily held in a data set.

   If *operation=restore*, specifies the amount of space to allocate for data sets temporarily created during the restore process.
-  If *operation=restore*, specifies the amount of space to allocate for data sets temporarily created during the restore process.

   The unit of space used is set using *space_type*.
-  The unit of space used is set using *space_type*.

-  When *full_volume=True*, *space* defaults to ``1``, otherwise default is ``25`` When *full_volume=True*, *space* defaults to ``1``, otherwise default is ``25``
+  When *full_volume=True*, *space* defaults to ``1``, otherwise default is ``25``

   | **required**: False